Track Length: ~ ¼ mile

 Just like Autopia at Disneyland, Lagoon’s Speedway started out with no center guide rail.
 Instead, there were bumpers along both sides of the road and cars with bumpers that wrapped all the way around the vehicle.
 And just like at Disneyland, the original cars wore out fairly quickly.

 One major difference was that Lagoon’s Speedway cars were from Streifthau – a small Ohio manufacturer.
 The Streco Turnpike Cruiser was their best-selling product and the owner, Edgar, and his wife, Nellie, often delivered them personally.
+Each car cost $1,600 – “nearly the price of a good used family car,” according to park manager Robert Freed in a 1963 interview.

 After nine seasons of bumps and crashes, Lagoon replaced these cars with new models by Arrow Development (the company responsible for many of Disneyland’s early rides, including Autopia).
 The Arrow cars straddled a guide rail to minimize wear on the vehicles.